turingschool/career-development-curriculum-site/module_one/week_1_understanding_your_strengths.md

 **Do Now:** The first prompt in [this week's career journal](https://github.com/turingschool/career-development-curriculum-site/blob/master/module_one/mod1_career_journal_prompts.md#week-1) will ask you to think about what you skills, knowledge, and talents you combine into one of your strengths.

 ## Application: Using the Pairin Survey
+If you're having trouble identifying your strengths, your Pairin survey results might be able to help you.
+Pairin is a tool that gives you insight into 102 **coachable** and **changeable** professional skills ranging from citizenship to empathy to self awareness.
+The results from your survey will help you to identify some of your strengths and potential areas for growth.

+### Understanding the Results: Overview of Top 4 Qualities
+Your results show you top 4 qualities:

+1. Top Thinking Style
+2. Most Intense Driver
+3. Highest EQ Competency
+4. Leading Virtue Class

+The following information comes from the [Pairin Qualities Overview](https://github.com/turingschool/career-development-curriculum/blob/master/files/Pairin%20Top%20Qualities%20Overview.pdf)

+#### Thinking Styles
+The Thinking Styles are characteristic ways of processing information and handling tasks.
+This includes how people acquire knowledge, organize thoughts, form views and opinions, apply personal value, plan, decide, solve problems, and express themselves.
+Thinking styles are NOT the same thing as thinking ability.
+These are categorized in 4 areas:

+* Cooperative-Practical: Team Player
+* Imaginative-Inspirational
+* Intuitive-Conceptual
+* Objective-Analytical

+#### Drivers
+Psychologist Henry Murray outlined a set of psychological needs that—-alone or in combination—-drive specific behaviors.
+Murray believed that everyone has the same set of needs but that individuals experience them in different intensities.
+These Drivers are based on Murray’s needs.
+The three domains (Love, Work & Growth) are derived from the core concepts of Abraham Maslow, Edgar Schein and James Sales.

+* **Love** — *to interact, connect with &  experience care for and from others*
+   * Relationship: Friend
+   * Supportiveness: Caregiver
+   * Flamboyance: Stand-out
+   * Deference: Loyalist
+   * Support-Seeking: Reliant

+* **Work** — *to influence outcomes & gain mastery*
+   * Achievement: Ace Achiever
+   * Personal Power: Director
+   * Persistence: Tug Boat
+   * Order: Specialist
+   * Aggressiveness: Blaze

+* **Growth** — *to be all that I can be in life; fulfilled purpose & potential*
+   * Change: Transformer
+   * Independence: Maverick
+   * Perceptivity: Searcher
+   * Vitality: Enthusiast
+   * Self-Blame: Microscope

+#### Emotional Intelligence (EQ) Competencies
+The definition of Emotional Intelligence or EQ (first advanced by researchers Peter Salavoy and John Mayer, but popularized by author Daniel Goleman) is the ability to:

+* Recognize, understand and manage our own emotions
+* Recognize, understand and influence the emotions of others

+In practical terms, developing EQ means gaining awareness that emotions drive our behavior and impact people (positively and negatively) and learning to manage those emotions — both our own and others — especially when we are under pressure.
+The EQ framework has four categories comprising 18 competencies as outlined below.

+* Self-Awareness
+  * Emotional Self-Awareness: Self-Attuned
+  * Self-Assessment:	Self-Examiner
+  * Self-Confidence:	Self-Confident

+* Self-Management
+  * Self-Control: Calm, Cool, Collected
+  * Transparency: Glass Window
+  * Achievement: Ace Achiever
+  * Initiative: Self-Starter
+  * Optimism: Can Do Attitude
+  * Flexibility & Adaptability:	Elasticity

+* Social Awareness
+  * Empathy: I “Get” You
+  * Organizational Awareness: Group Expert
+  * Service Orientation: At Your Service

+* Relationship Management
+  * Inspirational Leader: Inspirational Leader
+  * Influential Leader: Influential Leader
+  * Enriching Others:	People Developer
+  * Change:	Transformer
+  * Conflict Management: Conflict Wrangler
+  * Cooperative-Practical: Team Player

+#### Virtue Classes
+Six broad virtues classifying 24 specific strengths that consistently emerge as “good” across history and culture.
+Pairin’s virtues map to Character Strengths and Virtues (Peterson, C., & Seligman, M. E. P., 2004), the work of a prestigious group of researchers who have attempted to create a systematic classification and measurement of widely valued positive traits.
+Their aim was to present a measure of humanist ideals of virtue in an empirical and scientific way.

+Knowing your leading virtue class and associated strengths isn’t just interesting information.
+Research shows that tapping into character strengths can help an individual to: 1) Buffer against, manage and overcome problems, 2) Improve relationships, and 3) Enhance health and overall well-being.

+* Courage: Lover of Courage
+* Humanity: Lover of Humanity
+* Justice: Lover of Justice
+* Transcendence:	Lover of Transcendence
+* Wisdom & Knowledge:	Lover of Wisdom
+* Temperance:	Lover of Moderation

+**Do Now:** In the [second prompt for your career journal this week](https://github.com/turingschool/career-development-curriculum-site/blob/master/module_one/mod1_career_journal_prompts.md#week-1), read through your Pairin results and reflect on what they mean to you.

+### Opportunity for Professional Coaching
+What is professional coaching?
+Sometimes referred to as "career therapy," coaching provides you with the opportunity for thought partnership on goals that you have for your career.
+What topics could be covered?
+Whatever you want!
+Some popular topics are:

+* Stress management
+* Organization and time management
+* Career transition guidance
+* Using your Pairin data for growth

+You can reach out to Allison (@allison_reu_singer on Slack) through [this request form](https://forms.gle/1NgEeYNX7p6jYA6G9) if you'd like to get additional reports on your Pairin strengths or to schedule a coaching session this module.
+All coaching sessions are completely confidential.